shekkbuilder/CMLinux/log.md

 # time_log

+- 20160711
+    - Working on comiling the functional packages
+    - Checking the errors of `binutils` to find a result.
 - 20160710
     - Refactoring on a new `Cent OS` based VM
     - Bootable Problems has been found after first boot